Bacary Sagna: Senior

 Sagna received his first senior international cap for France on 22 August 2007 in a friendly match against Slovakia on the road, which they won 1–0, coming on as a substitute for François Clerc after one hour of play.
 He went on to make his competitive debut for France in their 6–0 away win at the Faroe Islands on 13 October 2007 in the UEFA Euro 2008 qualifiers, playing all 90 minutes.
 It was his only appearance in the Euro 2008 qualifying.
 He was not a candidate to join the French team at the Euro 2008 finals in Austria and Switzerland as he was still recovering from the injury sustained in Arsenal's Premier League match at Chelsea in March 2008.

 After recovering from the injury, Sagna returned to the French team for their friendly match against Sweden in August 2008, playing all 90 minutes in a 3–2 away win.
 He went on to become a regular in the French team's qualifying campaign for the 2010 FIFA World Cup.
 He was also a part of the disastrous French World Cup campaign when the team crashed out at the group stage after losing 2–1 against hosts South Africa.

 Sagna missed out on UEFA Euro 2012 with a broken leg.

+Managerial career

+On 4 January 2025, Sagna was announced as the new head coach of Banaat FC.

 Personal life

-Bacary Sagna was born in Sens, France to Senegalese parents.
+Bacary Sagna was born in Sens, France, to Senegalese parents.
 He is a Muslim.
 In 2010, he married French-Algerian model Ludivine Kadri with whom he already had a son named Elias (born in 2009).
-In 2013, Kadri gave birth to the couple's second son Kais.
+In 2011, Kadri gave birth to the couple's second son Kais.

 His cousin Ibrahima Sonko played in England for Reading and in Turkey for Akhisar Belediyespor.

 On 31 March 2011, Sagna became an ambassador for Grassroot Soccer, an international non-profit that uses the power of football to educate, inspire, and mobilise communities to stop the spread of HIV.

-Sagna is called "Bac" by the majority of his teammates.
+Sagna was called "Bac" by the majority of his teammates.